thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 The reference for discovery is a FQDN.
 It SHOULD provide a directory hosted on the well known registered in Section 4 of {{DIRECTORY}}.

 We add one field to the directory defined in the other draft:
-"purpose": Ideally matches some IANA registry for preferences
+"purpose": Ideally matches some IANA registry for preferences.

-Example
+Example:

 ~~~json
 {